A Day in The Life of A ResidentDrew2021-09-08T14:18:12-05:00

 of a Resident

-Hi, I’m Katie Stapleton, a Pediatric intern at the University of Illinois College of Medicine Peoria.
+Hi, I’m Katie Stapleton, a Pediatric resident at the University of Illinois College of Medicine Peoria.

 I’m excited to show you a typical day on inpatient medicine at OSF Children’s Hospital of Illinois.

 I’m finishing my morning run to invigorate my day!

 Grabbing my coffee from the Children’s Hospital Cafeteria Kiosk on my way to the floors.
 The ease of having totally free food and beverages at the hospital, without worrying about call credits, makes meeting my basic necessities more carefree.
 I consider my morning coffee a necessity.